ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Development/SpawnPoints.md

 - If the specified S-Start and S-End positions are either beyond or before the S positions at which the specified Road and Lane combination exists, no spawning will occur
 - In the situation where a section of a Road adds a new lane to the left of the currently existing lanes, one should be aware that the laneId "-1" will shift to the newest left lane and should adjust SpawnPoint profiles with this in mind

+Once the spawning ranges are determined the PreRun SpawnPoint will spawn for each spawning area based on the following logic:

+- First the agentprofile needs to be determined.
+If the current spawn position evaluate to a right lane, the pool from which the agentprofile is drafted is extended by all traffic groups which contain the RightLaneOnly flag set to true.
+- Then the time gap between the new agent and the closest existing agent is sampled.
+- Afterwards the velocity of the new agent is being sampled under consideration of the homogeneity.
+- The gap and velocity are used to calculate the distance between the new agent and the next agent in this spawnarea.
+Here a minimum distance of 5m between agents is required.
+- Based on the distance and the velocity the TTC (2s) conditions are evaluated.If the TTC is critical the spawn velocity is reduced to fullfill the TTC requriements.
+- As a final step the spawnpoint evaluates the spawncoordinates.
+If they are valid the agent is created, else the spawnpoint moves on to the next spawning range.

 \section dev_framework_modules_spawnpoints_runtimecommonspawnpoint RuntimeSpawnPoint
 The Runtime SpawnPoint (included in library "SpawnPointRuntimeCommon_OSI") is responsible for maintaining a populated scenery throughout the simulation runtime.
 This SpawnPoint acts at each timestep throughout the simulation run and attempts to spawn Common Agents at the specified location(s).

-The PreRunCommon SpawnPoint requires a Spawner-Profile to be defined in the ProfilesCatalog.
+The RunTimeCommon SpawnPoint requires a Spawner-Profile to be defined in the ProfilesCatalog.
 The Spawner-Profile contains all SpawnPoints and all possible TrafficGroups:

 ```xml
 <ProfileGroup Type="TrafficGroup">